 We don't want to play favorites.
 We give the same amount of time to each ski boot we test, but it was hard not to reach for the Atomic Hawx Prime 120 S every time we headed out to free-ski.
 These boots fit our medium volume feet perfectly right out of the box, requiring no boot fitting work to be skiable.
 And they never felt outmatched, even when driving wide powder boards or all-metal carving skis.
-The Hawx Prime 120 S is a great choice for an intermediate to advanced skier who wants a capable ski boot that can support them as they progress.
-With such standout performance, it is no wonder that we awarded this year's Editors Choice Award to the Hawx Prime 120 S.
+The Hawx Prime 120 S is an excellent choice for an intermediate to advanced skier who wants a capable ski boot that can support them as they progress.
+With such standout performance, it is no wonder that we awarded this year's Editors' Choice Award to the Hawx Prime 120 S.

 Atomic Hawx Prime 120 S Review

 Compare prices at 2 resellers Pros: Excellent medium volume fit, solid performance in all conditions

 Cons: Lighter, less aggressive users may have a hard time flexing this boot